mongodb/libbson/doc/bson_iter_overwrite_decimal128.rst

 This may only be done when the underlying bson document allows mutation.

-It is a programming error to call this function when ``iter`` is not obvserving an element of type BSON_TYPE_DECIMAL128.
+It is a programming error to call this function when ``iter`` is not observing an element of type BSON_TYPE_DECIMAL128.